H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Privilege Escalation/BadSuccessor dMSA.md

 ## Explanation

 BadSuccessor is a post-compromise privilege escalation technique that targets a new feature in Windows Server 2025: Delegated Managed Service Accounts (dMSAs).
-This technique takes advantage of vulnerabilities in the dMSA configuration, allowing attackers to escalate their privileges within Ac􀆟ve Directory environments after an initial compromise, potentially gran􀆟ng them higher-level access or control over critical systems.
+This technique takes advantage of vulnerabilities in the dMSA configuration, allowing attackers to escalate their privileges within Active Directory environments after an initial compromise, potentially gran􀆟ng them higher-level access or control over critical systems.

 In essence, it exploits: